برجاء الإنتظار ...

 Do not use Hexaxim if your child:

-• suffered from encephalopathy (cerebral lesions) within 7 days of a previous dose of a pertussis vaccine (acellular or whole cell pertussis).
+· suffered from a severe reaction affecting the brain (encephalopathy) within 7 days of a prior dose of a pertussis vaccine (acellular or whole cell pertussis).

 Talk to your doctor, pharmacist or nurse before vaccination if your child:

-• if any of the following events are known to have occurred after receiving any vaccine, the decision to give further doses of pertussis-containing vaccine should be carefully considered:
+· has had any of the following events after receiving a pertussis vaccine, as the decision to give further doses of pertussis containing vaccine will need to be carefully considered:

-• Fever of 40°C or above within 48 hours not due to another identifiable cause.
+- fever of 40°C or above within 48 hours of vaccination not due to another identifiable cause.

-• presented Guillain-Barré syndrome (abnormal sensitivity, paralysis) or brachial neuritis (paralysis, diffuse pain in the arm and shoulder) following receipt of a prior vaccine containing tetanus toxoid (vaccine against tetanus), the decision to give any further vaccine containing tetanus toxoid should be evaluated by your doctor.
+· previously had Guillain-Barré syndrome (temporary inflammation of nerves causing pain, paralysis, and sensitivity disorders) or brachial neuritis (severe pain and decreased mobility of arm and shoulder) after being given a vaccine containing tetanus toxoid (an inactivated form of tetanus toxin).
+In this case, the decision to give any further vaccine containing tetanus toxoid should be evaluated by your doctor.

-• follows a treatment that suppresses her/his immune defenses or if your child presents with immunodeficiency: in these cases the immune response to the vaccine may be decreased.
-It is then recommended to wait until the end of the treatment or disease before vaccinating.
-Nevertheless, vaccination of subjects with chronic immunodeficiency such as HIV infection is recommended even if the antibody response may be limited.
+· is having a treatment that suppresses her/his immune system (the body’s natural defenses) or has any disease that causes the weakness of the immune system.
+In these cases the immune response to the vaccine may be decreased.
+It is normally recommended to wait until the end of the treatment or disease before vaccinating.
+However children with long standing problems with their immune system such as HIV infection (AIDS) may still be given Hexaxim, but the protection may not be as good as in children whose immune system is healthy.

-• suffers from an acute or chronic illness including chronic renal insufficiency (or failure).
+· suffers from an acute or chronic illness including chronic renal insufficiency or failure (inability of the kidneys to work properly).

-• suffers from any undiagnosed illness of the brain or epilepsy which is not controlled.
+· suffers from any undiagnosed illness of the brain or epilepsy that is not controlled.
 Your doctor will assess the potential benefit offered by vaccination.

 Other medicines or vaccines and Hexaxim

-Hexaxim can be given at the same time as other vaccines such as pneumococcal vaccines, measles-mumps-rubella vaccines, rotavirus vaccines or meningococcal vaccines.
+Hexaxim can be given at the same time as other vaccines such as pneumococcal vaccines, measles, mumps, rubella vaccines, varicella vaccines, rotavirus vaccines or meningococcal vaccines.

 When given at the same time with other vaccines, Hexaxim will be given at different injection sites.